AtomHash/everflow/README.md

 ## What is Everflow?
 A TypeScript vue.js <a href="https://vuejs.org" target="_blank"><img width="20" src="https://vuejs.org/images/logo.png"></a> framework.
 Built with scalability and modular design in mind.

-### Alpha - 4.0.0
-Lots of work in progress from the v3 of Everflow you know.
-BREAKING changes are guaranteed.

 ## Getting Started - VueJS Cli
 1. `vue create <app-name>`
     - babel (required)